walknuts/steveswift.com.au/_people/01-steve-swift.md

 Steve is an aeronautical engineer with more than 40 years in the aviation business, in Australia and around the world.
-Steve left [CASA](https://www.casa.gov.au) in 2010 to start his own airworthiness business, Steve Swift Pty Ltd, an Australian-registered company.
+Steve left [CASA](https://www.casa.gov.au) in 2010 to start his own airworthiness business.

 > "Steve is one of the most dedicated and, in my opinion, competent persons in
 > the aircraft community"